AudhyBrilliantPratama/Discord-Music-Bot/ChiyoBot-Discord-Music-Bot/README.md

 ## 📝 Features & Commands

-> Note: The default prefix is '/'
+> Note: The default prefix is 'ei'

 * 🎶 Using YouTube Url